-Utica College follows prescribed regulations when determining the amount of the Title IV aid that will be returned to the Federal Processor if a student receiving such aid officially withdraws from all courses, drops out, or is expelled from the College on or after his or her first day of class.
+Utica College follows prescribed regulations when determining the amount of refund owed to the Title IV Programs if a student receiving such aid officially withdraws from all courses, drops out, or is expelled from the College on or after the last day to add/drop.
 Please see the "Regulations" section of this catalog for further details.